 A little healthy soy can be a good thing, including organic tofu, edamame beans and fermented sources such as Miso.
 However, the majority of soy consumed in North America is genetically modified – soybean oil, vegetarian soy products, and sugar-filled soy milk – and these pose a risk to your health.
 The confusion about whether soy is good or bad for cancer risk stems from the fact that soy isoflavones can mimic estrogen in the body and can bind to estrogen receptors.
 Evidence also suggests that soy can interfere with the body’s ability to absorb a synthetic thyroid hormone often used to treat hypothyroidism – so those with an unhealthy thyroid need to make this precaution and consume soy at least 4 hours from medication.
 Because the evidence flip flops so often, it is suggested to proceed with caution; choose healthy soy products and consume in moderation.

-Patsy Commisso is a RevolutionHer™ Business Member based out of Oakville, Ontario.
-She is the owner of MCC Weight Solutions, where Patsy and her team offer a variety of solutions for your optimal health including for weight loss, disease support, athletic performance, stress management, healthy kids and female hormone support.
-Their programs include amazing nutrition plans, fitness programs and wellness supports, designed to get you fit and healthy.
+This article is written by Patsy Commisso, owner of MCC Weight Solutions which offers a variety of solutions for optimal health including for weight loss, disease support, athletic performance, stress management, healthy kids and female hormone support.